Păcală: Communist and post-communist revivals

 Decades after Păcală în lună, the folk hero became the main protagonist in a live-action film, directed by Geo Saizescu—a project for which he first consulted Arghezi.
 The first production, issued in 1974 and eponymously titled, was based on a screenplay by Dumitru Radu Popescu and starred Sebastian Papaiani (who came to embody Păcală in the popular mind).
 The film shows Păcală as a culture hero battling an unseen villain, Stupidity.
 It had a record-breaking attendance of 20 million, but was panned in a yearly retrospective by critic Florian Potra: "Păcală [...] was perhaps the only attempt at consolidating the rather fragile territory of Romanian film comedy, adopting an unusual formula—that of 'comedic ballad'; the authors gave us a viable Păcală, but one who is not fully expressive for the specific humor that folk genius has bestowed upon him, in the oral tradition." Ábrahám commended Popescu's writing, which had made the story-line "contiguous and vivid, subject to its own laws.
 He showed a bit of value-saving disrespect for the source material, combined, omitted, condensed, but in such a way that he not only cleared the dust of oblivion from the story that became a film, but also covered a tiny bit of it with the glimmers of skepticism and irony of modern age."

 Saizescu, who in 2003 was chairman of a Păcală Humorous Society, released a 2006 sequel, Păcală se întoarce, assigning the title role to Denis Ștefan; Papaiani had a supporting role.
+The newer project garnered poor reviews, with Iulia Blaga calling its jokes "puerile and inept, when not merely vulgar", managing to be "insulting for both commoners and cinephiles"; Andrei Gorzo described it as humorless, distiguished only for featuring "one of the most grotesque musical acts in the history of Romanian audio-visual media."
+Five out of the ten critics interviewed by Observator Cultural in December 2006 nominated Păcală se întoarce as the worst Romanian film of the year.